antononcube/SystemModeling/Projects/Coronavirus-propagation-dynamics/Documents/Making-Graphs-over-System-Dynamics-Models.md

 ![13di08vbzgsyi](./Diagrams/Making-Graphs-over-System-Dynamics-Models/13di08vbzgsyi.png)

-Compare with the graph in which positions of sources and destinations are swapped:
+Compare with the graph in which the argument positions of sources and destinations of the previous command are swapped:

 ```mathematica
 ModelDependencyGraph[lsEqs, {EP}, {IP, SP}, t]